fujimotos/polyleven/README.md

 polyleven
 =========

-The purpose of polyleven is to provide a Python module that:
+Polyleven is a C-implented Python library that:

  * Can compute Levenshtein distance between two strings through a sensible interface.